openhab/website/blog/2023-12-22-openhab-4-1-release.md

 As you can see, the new settings menu fixes those drawbacks:

 - The "System Settings" section now hides advanced settings (depending on screen size).
-- The add-on store section has been removed and the store moved to the sidebar:
+- The add-on store section has been moved to the sidebar:
   <p align="center"><img style="max-width: 30%;" src="/uploads/2023-12-22-openhab-4-1-release/mainui-add-on-store.png"/></p>
 - The settings page now uses three columns on large screens and isn't that high anymore.
-- Add-on settings were (re-)introduced, and now it is also possible to set their log level right from the settings menu.
-  Just expand the section to see all installed add-ons.
+- Add-on settings were (re-)introduced, and now it is also possible to set their log level right from the settings menu - just expand the section to see all installed add-ons.

 ### Integrated Help Features

 _Justin Georgi, openHAB Contributor_

 In addition to the well-known useful tools for developers, the developer sidebar now provides a help section directly integrated to the UI.
-This new help panel will be useful for users just getting started with openHAB and advanced users looking for quick access to some of the most common detailed documentation.
+This new help panel will be useful for users just getting started with openHAB as well as advanced users looking for quick access to some of the most common detailed documentation.

 The help section provides four different help features: